DoctorWkt/acwj/42_Casting/Readme.md

 covered most bases here but not all of them, so expect to see some `void *` edge cases that I haven't spotted yet.

-In the next part of our compiler writing journey, I don't really know what I'll do yet.
+In the next part of our compiler writing journey, we'll add some missing operators.